sphinx-doc/sphinx/Doc-3k/library/pprint.rst

    controlled by *depth*; if the data structure being printed is too deep, the next contained level is replaced by ``...``.
 By default, there is no constraint on the depth of the objects being formatted.
-The desired output width is constrained using the *width* parameter; the default is eighty characters.
+The desired output width is constrained using the *width* parameter; the default is 80 characters.
 If a structure cannot be formatted within the constrained width, a best effort will be made. ::